sungeunsong/IssueTracker-co/README.md

 # Issue Tracker Prototype

-This project is a simple issue tracker implemented with **Node.js** and **Express**.
-It stores data in memory so you can test functionality without a database.
-You can later replace the in-memory store with a real database.
+This project is a simple issue tracker with a **Node.js** API backend and a **React** frontend.
+Data is stored in memory for now so you can test functionality without a database.
+You can later swap in a real database.

 ## Features